ogdenpm/intel80tools/Doc/makefile.md

-### Rules defined in isis.mk
+### Predefined build rules

-As with normal make usage a number of predefined rules are added by isis.mk.
-Several of these support the specific way I work but should not get in the way of other usage.
+As with normal make usage a number of predefined rules are added by isis.mk and cpm.mk Several of these support the specific way I work but should not get in the way of other usage.